 The power duo from Detroit Michigan are well known for their more raw and organic sound, which can offer a nice change of pace from some of the more hyper-produced artists of the modern era.
 While technically comprising of just a guitarist and drummer, their single ‘Seven Nation Army’ has a clear and distinct bassline that you can have fun learning.

 This very simple bassline is easy enough to play, only a 7 note phrase played mostly on a single string.
-It’s ideal for a beginner to learn and rock out to as the song isn’t too taxing on the brain, leaving your concentration free to focus more on feeling the groove and making sure the notes ring loudly and clearly.
+It’s ideal for a beginner to learn and rock out to as the bass leads the song, and it isn’t too taxing on the brain, leaving your concentration free to focus more on feeling the groove and making sure the notes ring loudly and clearly.